-2 Using evidence-ba sed treatment for suicida ality Outcome What do we want to achieve?
+Using evidence-based treatment for suicidality Outcome What do we want to achieve?
 Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
-Priority 2.2 Shared knowledge and increased awareness of evidence-based treatments and effective supports for suicidality 2.2.1 Provide training to GCPHN's Psychological Service Providers to increase knowledge and understanding of the GCHHS Suicide Prevention Pathway Frequency, AttendanceTraining feedback Current and ongoing GCCPHN/GCHHS 0 amongst service providers.
-2.2.2 Identify and promote shared learning opportunities to: • Increase knowledge of suicide prevention research • Share about effective interventions including from the perspectives of lived experience; and • Create awareness about local services, supports and referral pathways.
-Number of activities Attendance Participant feedback ST GCPHN/GCHHS 0 2.2.3 Provide or commission training on specific evidence-based interventions to address local needs.
-FrequencyAttendanceTraining feedback (Pre- Post tests) MT GCPHN/GCHHS 3 2.3 Gold Coast region actively contributes to the knowledge and evidence base for treatment of suicidality.
+Priority 2.2 Shared knowledge and increased awareness of evidence-based treatments and effective supports for suicidality 2.2.1 Provide shared learning opportunities for Psychological Service Providers and other service providers about evidence-based interventions and the Gold Coast Health Suicide Prevention Pathway including Just Culture.
+Frequency, attendance Training feedback Current and ongoing GCPHN/Gold Coast Health со amongst service providers.
+2.2.2 Identify and promote shared learning opportunities suitable for members of other sectors to participate and promote as appropriate. • Number of activitiesAttendanceParticipant feedback ST GCPHN/Gold Coast Health СО 2.2.3 Provide or commission training on specific evidence-based interventions to address local needs.
+FrequencyAttendanceTraining feedback (Pre-Post tests) MT GCPHN/Gold Coast Health СО 2.3 Gold Coast region actively contributes to the knowledge and evidence base for treatment of suicidality.
 2.3.1 Undertake a randomised control trial to assess effectiveness of brief interventions for suicidality.
-Updates are provided Early findings are shared Research is published Presentations at conferences etc. Current and ongoing?
-GCHHS/Bond University 0 2.4 Cross sector understanding of the urgency for suicide prevention and evidence- 2.4.1 Cross sector training on basis for suicide prevention in the region including: Just culture, shared FrequencyAttendanceTraining feedback MT GCPHN/GCHHS 2

-Outcome Action Measure Timeline Lead Priority What do we want to achieve?
-How will we do it?
-How will we know when it has been achieved?
-When will we do it?
-Who will lead this work? based treatment options. language, principles, current approaches to suicide prevention and treatment, pathways for referral.
-2.5 Better understanding of the private sector capacity and response to suicidality.
+Updates are provided Early findings are shared Research is published Presentations at conferences etc. Current and ongoing Gold Coast Health/ Bond University со 2.4 Cross sector understanding of the urgency for suicide prevention and evidence-based treatment options.
+2.4.1 Cross sector training on basis for suicide prevention in the region including: Just culture, shared language, principles, current approaches to suicide prevention and treatment, pathways for referral.
+FrequencyAttendanceTraining feedback МТ GCPHN/Gold Coast Health 2 2.5 Better understanding of the private sector capacity and response to suicidality.
 2.5.1 Conduct a regional review of interventions delivered in the private sector to address suicidality.
-Outcomes of review MT/LT GCPHN/GCHHS and Governing bodies.
-TBD 2.6 Consumers/ family are presented with options so that clients can make informed choices about their own care.
-2.6.1 A resource is created to inform clients about evidence based options and supports available to them, eligibility criteria etc. • TBD TBD TBD TBD
+Outcomes of review MT/LT GCPHN/Gold Coast Health and Governing bodies 5 2.6 Consumers/ family are presented with options so that clients can make informed choices about their own care.
+2.6.1 A resource is created to inform clients about evidence based options and supports available to them, eligibility criteria etc. To be determined by lead • TBD Express interest mentalhealthaod@gcphn.com.au 5